 Gum Disease Treatment

 Gum disease, or periodontal disease, is an infection of the tissues that support your teeth.
-It usually starts with red, swollen gums, bleeding when brushing or flossing, and bad breath.
+It starts with red, swollen gums, bleeding when brushing or flossing, and bad breath.
 We provide periodontal disease treatment to remove harmful bacteria from the gums.
 Deep gum cleanings can help reduce gum inflammation and irritation.

 What is a Full Mouth Restoration?